 I. What is the State of the River Report?

-The State of the River Report summarizes the “health” of the Lower St. Johns River Basin.
-By “health,” the authors refer to several factors, which impact human health, the economy, recreation, and the environment.
+The State of the River Report summarizes the “health” of the Lower St. Johns River Basin (LSJRB).
+By “health,” the authors are referring to factors that affect human well-being, recreation, the economy, and the environment.
 These aspects of the river basin’s health include:

-- Water quality in the St. Johns River and the many bodies of water that flow into the river in northeast Florida;
+- Water quality in the St. Johns River and the streams and creeks that flow into the river in northeast Florida;

 - The condition of fish, crab, and shrimp populations in the area;

 - Whether river, swamps, and marshes support thriving populations of plants and animals, while also providing economic, recreational, and health benefits for the people who live in northeast Florida.

 The State of the River Report includes a “Highlights” chapter on chemicals known as Per- and polyfluoroalkyl substances (PFAS).
 Used to make non-stick coatings, fire-fighting foam, textiles, and other products, PFASs are toxic to humans and harmful to the environment.
 This chapter highlights what we know and what we need to know about PFAS (see State of the River Report Highlights).

 Finally, the State of the River Report includes valuable guidance for teachers in grades K-12.
 Such guidance includes: